na-na-hi/renget/archive/tmd2many_characters_espurr.md

 ***

 #### ->Inventory (4 slots)<-
-!!! note Items Espurr is carrying with them.
+*Items Espurr is carrying with them.*
-    Moves or Items can steal from this inventory.
 Item Name | Description
 ------ | :----:
 *Worn Item: Empty* | Empty
-*Equipped Item: Empty* | Empty
-1. Oran Leaf | Heals the user for 3 HP.
+*Equipped Item: Oran Leaf* | Heals the user for 3 HP.
 Can stack to 3.
-2. Empty | None
-3. Empty | None
+1. Blast Seed | Explodes on contact for 10 true damage.
+2. Blast Seed Residue | The charred remains of a Blast Seed, exploded together with a dozen others.
+It won't be useful for much.
+3. Oran Leaf | Heals the user for 3 HP.
+Can stack to 3.
 4. Empty | None

 ***

 ##### Storage (2 slots)
-!!! note Extra slots separate from Espurr's normal inventory.
+*Extra inventory slots separate from Espurr's normal inventory.*
-    Items in here cannot be stolen or lost during an adventure.
-They are kept protected in the base.
-However, they cannot be drawn from as they are in storage.
-Inventory should be updated outside an active adventure.
 Item Name | Description
 ------ | :----:
 1. Empty | None